cwbuecheler/cwbuecheler/README.md

 ## 🖱️ Current Gig

-I manage a team of five web developers raning from juniors to seniors for College of the Holy Cross.
+I manage a team of five web developers ranging from juniors to seniors for College of the Holy Cross.
 I'll be departing this role at the end of June and am currently **looking for new opportunities**.

 ## 🔍 Find Me